Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2018-19: Shane is a Specialist Physical Exercise Instructor working at HMP Haverigg.
-He is Commended for a number of initiatives he has led and developed to improve the physical and mental health of prisoners, including being the inspiration and driving force behind the world’s first ever prison Parkrun.
+COMMENDEE 2018-19: Shane is a Physical Education Instructor at HMP Haverigg.
+He receives a Commendation for the drive and creativity he has shown in promoting the physical and mental health of prisoners, including in setting up the UK’s first ever prison Parkrun.

 Initial Nominator and Line Manager, John McInally, says Shane is ‘completely committed to the ethos of health and well-being’ while maintaining ‘an excellent balance of care, security, and ensuring those in his care are treated with the utmost respect.’